Updated on October 18, 2021

 Public and private transactions

-GoQuorum achieves Transaction Privacy by:
+GoQuorum achieves transaction privacy by:

 IsPrivate method to

-GoQuorum Public Transactions are not Transactions from the public Ethereum network.
-Perhaps a more appropriate term would be ‘common’ or ‘global’ Transactions, but ‘Public’ is used to contrast with ‘Private’ Transactions.
+GoQuorum public transactions are not transactions from the public Ethereum network.
+Perhaps a more appropriate term would be “common” or “global” transactions, but “public” is used to contrast with “private” transactions.

-privateFor parameter of the Transaction .
+privateFor parameter of the transaction.

 privateFor can take multiple addresses in a comma separated list.
-(See Creating Private Transactions under the Developing Smart Contracts section).

 privateFor value, it sets the

-38 (as opposed to
+38 (as opposed to public transactions, whose

-The result is that if a Private Transaction is sent to an Account that holds Contract code, those participants who are not party to the Transaction will simply end up skipping the Transaction, and therefore not execute the Contract code.
-However those participants that are party to the Transaction will replace the hash with the original Payload before calling the EVM for execution, and their StateDB will be updated accordingly.
-In absence of making corresponding changes to the geth client, these two sets of participants would therefore end up with different StateDBs and not be able to reach consensus.
-So in order to support this bifurcation of contract state, Quorum stores the state of Public contracts in a Public State Trie that is globally synchronised, and it stores the state of Private contracts in a Private State Trie that is not synchronised globally.
+If a private transaction is sent to an account that holds contract code, participants not privy to the transaction skip the transaction and don’t execute the contract code.
+Participants privy to the transaction replace the hash and call the virtual machine for execution, and their StateDBs update accordingly.
+As a result, these two sets of participants end up with different StateDBs and can’t reach consensus.
+To support this forking of contract state, GoQuorum stores the state of public contracts in a public state trie that is globally synchronized, and the state of private contracts in a private state trie not globally synchronized.